top of page

 Yes, everything is real.

-However, everything on display is deactivated and non-functional per ATF requirements.
+However, everything on display or available for sale is deactivated and non-functional per ATF requirements.
 They do not work and cannot be made to work.

-Likewise the munitions on display are INERT training, drill, or schooling munitions.
+Likewise the munitions on display are INERT training, drill, or schooling munitions and have never been live or contained any energetic material.

 YES and NO

 YES.
-Nothing conventional delivers more blast effect and shrapnel at less cost than artillery.
+Nothing conventional delivers the volume of blast effects and shrapnel at less cost than artillery.

 YES.
 Technology has improved the accuracy, range and effectiveness of the artillery family of weapons.